EllDy96/Handmonizer/README.md

 # OneArmBand
-An anusual Harmoniser to enhance the performance of a one man band.
+An unusual Harmoniser to enhance the performance of a one man band.